 The CERL Thesaurus is used to support assisted searching in the HPB Database and in the CERL Portal.
-CERL would be very happy for other projects and/or organisations to implement the CERL Thesaurus to help with searching in databases or portals they have developed.
-As the previous implementation of the interface for CERL Thesaurus access had several drawbacks in terms of network security issues, access control and flexibility, A. Jahnke (DCG) has developed and implemented an SRU interface.
+CERL would be very happy for other projects and/or organisation to implement the CERL Thesaurus to help with searching in their own databases.
+As the previous implementation CERL Thesaurus access had several drawbacks in terms of network security issues, access control and flexibility, A. Jahnke (DCG) developed and implemented an SRU interface.
 On the side of the CERL Thesaurus an SRU interface conceals the avanti database server from the public, so that access to the avanti server is limited to the SRU server itself while the firewall on the database server protects the DBMS against being connected to by any other host, thus minimizing the threat of third party interference or accidentally performed operations on the database.
 Organisations, libraries or projects that wish to use the CERL Thesaurus should contact the CERL Secretariat at secretariat@cerl.org.